 Sapporo might be best known for its winter snow festival, legendary ramen, and crisp Hokkaido beer – but this lively city is also the perfect launching point for exploring more of northern Japan.
 With charming port towns, steaming hot springs, scenic canals, and dramatic coastal views just a short train ride away, there are so many unforgettable day trips from Sapporo to add to your Japan Itinerary.

-Whether you’re visiting in snowy winter or lush green summer, these are the best Sapporo day trips for food lovers, nature fans, and curious explorers alike.
+Whether you’re visiting in snowy winter or lush green summer, these are the best Sapporo day trips for food lovers, solo travellers, and curious explorers alike.

 1. Otaru: Canals, Glass & Cheesecake